nestoris/Win98SE/README.md

 # SE98 Icon theme
-The theme is currently in process of creating, so there are lots of icons from Faenza theme...
-I want to turn them into a '98 style someday...
+The theme is currently in process of creating, so there are lots of icons from **Faenza** and **Chicago95** themes in it...
+I want to turn them into a 98's style someday...

 ---